(530) 671-6152

 Last updated: September 9, 2017

-The reasons California home prices and rents are so high has been well documented in reports published by an assortment of organizations including the California's Legislative Analyst's Office (LAO)and the Federal Reserve Bank of New York (FRBNY).
-To summarize these reports, high housing costs, where they are found, are the result of restrictive zoning codes, a tortuous planning process, high government fees and other government regulations.
+The reasons California home prices and rents are so high has been well documented in reports published by an assortment of organizations including the California Legislative Analyst's Office (LAO) and the Federal Reserve Bank of New York (FRBNY).
+To summarize these reports, the highest housing costs, where they are found, are the result of restrictive zoning codes, a tortuous planning process, high government fees and other government regulations.
 In other words, we have a government induced shortage of supply.

 California is in the beginning stages of a housing affordability crisis that will only get worse.
 California's Legislative Analyst's Office (LAO) released a report in 2015 on California's high housing costs.
 Among other things, the report concluded that California needed to build in the neighborhood of 100,000 more housing units each year than it was currently building.
 It is this housing shortage that causes median home prices to be about 2.4 times higher than the national average and about 3 times higher than the median home price in Texas.